Cupertino

 Continue to utilize the BMR AHF, CDBG, and General Fund Human Services Grants (HSG) funds to provide for a range of supportive services for lower-income households and persons with special needs.

-In 2022, BMR AHF, CDBG, and HSG funds were provided to the following supportive services for lower-income households and persons with special needs: •CDBG- $22,720.18 to Live Oak Adult Day Services, a senior adult day care •CDBG- $40,391.42 to West Valley Community Services (WVCS) CARE Program, a community access to resource and education program •HSG- $10,000 to Catholic Charities of Santa Clara County, a long-term care ombudsman program •HSG- $25,000 to MAITRI, a transitional housing direct client services program •HSG- $15,000 to Senior Adult Legal Assistance, a legal assistance to elders program •HSG- $65,780 to WVCS Haven to Home program, a supportive services and housing resources program for the homeless.
+In 2023, the City took various steps to provide supportive services for lower-income households and persons with special needs, including: • Continuing the City Unhoused Task Force to address the needs of unhoused residents. • CDBG $21,405.76 to Live Oak Adult Day Services, a senior adult day care. • CDBG $38,054.69 to West Valley Community Services (WVCS) CARE Program, a community access to resource and education program. • HSG $10,000 to Catholic Charities of Santa Clara County, a long-term care ombudsman program. • HSG $25,000 to Maitri, a transitional housing direct client services program. • HSG $15,000 to Senior Adult Legal Assistance, a legal assistance to elders program. • HSG $65,780 to WVCS Haven to Home program, a supportive services and housing resources program for the homeless. • The City continued to oversee the WVCS Homeless Jobs Program which provides up to eight months of employment and job training for two unhoused residents in Cupertino.

 Ongoing: 2014-2022